Fractal420/Chat-Tabs-Mod/README.md

 ## Installation

-1. Install Fabric Loader for Minecraft 1.21.11.
+1. Install Fabric Loader for Minecraft.
 2. Download and place [Fabric API](https://modrinth.com/mod/fabric-api) and the `chat-tabs-*.jar` from this repo's releases (or your own build) into your `mods` folder.
 3. Launch the game.
 This is a **client-side only** mod — no server-side installation is needed, and it can be used on servers you don't control (like 6b6t).